 Leech Lake is located in the north-central part of Minnesota and can be found southeast of Beltrami County.

-Most of the lake is part of the Leech Lake Indian Reservation, and all of it is located within the Chippewa National Forest.
+Most of the lake is part of the Leech Lake Indian Reservation, located within the Chippewa National Forest.

 Leech Lake is Minnesota’s third-largest water body, covering 102,947.83 acres, with 195 miles of shoreline and a maximum depth of 156 feet.